 Nadija Children’s Hospital & Research Institute

-Creating a brighter future for the children of Ukraine
+Building a brighter future for the children of Ukraine and beyond

-The need for mental and physical rehabilitation & health care for war-exposed children in Ukraine is urgent.
-The vision of the Nadija Children’s Hospital and Research Institute is to provide professional and evidence-based mental and physical healthcare services to all children and families in Ukraine.
+The need for mental and physical rehabilitation for war-affected children in Ukraine is urgent.
+At Nadija Children’s Hospital and Research Institute, we are committed to making an immediate and lasting impact.

-The Foundation for Children’s Hospital and Research Institute Nadija is founded by foundations and companies from the Nordic countries and is led by a Board of Directors from Denmark, Finland, Norway, and Sweden.
+Founded by Nordic foundations and companies, the Foundation for Children’s Hospital and Research Institute Nadija is led by a Board of Directors from Denmark, Finland, Norway, and Sweden.

 The Challenge